stalniy/casl-vue-api-example/README.md

 If you setup rails application, there are 2 users available:
 * admin - admin@freaksidea.com / 123456
 * member - member@freaksidea.com / 123456

+## Alternative Server side API

+You can use [Express based API](https://github.com/stalniy/casl-express-example/tree/vue-api) together with this UI.
+Pay attention to the branch name, it should be `vue-api`.
+This API uses MongoDB as a database, so you will need to have one running on localhost or you can change the connection string in [src/app.js](https://github.com/stalniy/casl-express-example/blob/vue-api/src/app.js#L36)

+Also you will need to change API URL in `.env` file to `http://localhost:3030`